 Foreign pension plans and the Income Tax Act

-There is no specific provision within the ITA that allows a Canadian resident to do a direct transfer of a foreign retirement plan into Canadian RRSPs.
+There’s no specific provision within the ITA that allows a Canadian resident to do a direct transfer of a foreign retirement plan into Canadian RRSPs.

-• The withdrawal from the foreign retirement plan, must be received as a lump sum payment, and not be part of a series of periodic payments.
+• The withdrawal from the foreign retirement plan must be received as a lump sum payment, and not be part of a series of periodic payments.

 • The person must be a resident of Canada at the time of the contribution to their RRSP.

-• The contribution to the RRSP must take place by December 31st of the calendar year in which the person turns 71.
+• The contribution to the RRSP must take place by December 31 of the calendar year in which the person turns 71.

-If all of these criteria are met, paragraph 60(j) of the ITA will allow the taxpayer to claim an offsetting deduction, if an RRSP contribution is made in the year the pension benefit is received or within 60 days after the end of that year.
+If all of these criteria are met, paragraph 60(j) ITA will allow the taxpayer to claim an offsetting deduction, if the RRSP contribution is made in the year the pension benefit is received or within 60 days after the end of that year.
 The amount of the deduction is limited to the lesser of the amount contributed and the amount of the benefit included in income.
 No RRSP contribution room is required; the deduction is over and above an individual's regular RRSP deduction limit.

 If the requirements above are satisfied, the RRSP contribution can be designated as a "transfer" on Line 14 of Schedule 7, in the Canadian taxpayer's return for the year.

 Note that when funds are withdrawn from a foreign pension plan, taxes are generally withheld in the foreign jurisdiction.
-The applicable foreign withholding tax rate varies, depending on the country's income tax legislation and whether a tax treaty might have been entered into between that country and Canada.
-Often, the first step for an investor would be to contact the foreign retirement plan administrator to confirm the withholding rate applicable in their situation.
+The applicable foreign withholding tax rate varies, depending on:

-Even if it is possible to transfer the foreign retirement plan into a Canadian RRSP under the /TA, you must also consider any restrictions imposed by foreign countries.
+Even if it’s is possible to transfer the foreign retirement plan into a Canadian RRSP under the I/TA, you must also consider any restrictions imposed by foreign countries.
 Some countries impose restrictions on the ability to withdraw pension benefits.
 The investor should therefore confirm with the foreign retirement plan administrator and with their tax advisor whether any restrictions could prevent them from withdrawing their pension benefits and contributing them to a Canadian RRSP.

 Common procedures to transfer a foreign retirement plan to a Canadian RRSP